Vegan Easter Egg Cheesecake

 Using a food processor or a high-power blender, crush the Digestive biscuits into fine crumbs.
 Alternatively, you can do this in a bowl, crushing with the end of a rolling pin.

-Melt the butter and add it to a bowl with the Digestive crumbs.
+Melt the margarine and add it to a bowl with the Digestive crumbs.
 Mix until the crumbs are well coated.

 Place 2-3 tablespoons of the biscuit mixture into each egg half.
 Then, press it in tightly using the back of your spoon, being careful not to crack the chocolate.